CPM Staff Tutorials

 5.2.
 Drag the page thumbnail to the desired location.

-6. Update page numbers if needed.
+Expand or collapse content 6.
+Update page numbers if needed.

 6.1.
 Click on the page thumbnail and press 'Command' and 'A' on the keyboard to select all the page thumbnails.